-Angle Bisector and Equidistance
+Angle Bisector Equidistance Theorem

 An animated proof demonstrating that any point on an angle bisector is equidistant from the two sides of the angle, and conversely, any point equidistant from the two sides lies on the angle bisector.